gravestench/dark-magic/pkg/services/configFile/README.md

 # Config File Manager
-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a unified method of managing configuration files in a common root directory, and to provide other services a way to integrate with it to manage their own config files.
+The purpose of this [runtime](https://github.com/gravestench/servicemesh) service is to provide a unified method of managing configuration files in a common root directory, and to provide other services a way to integrate with it to manage their own config files.

 ## Events
-This service uses the global servicemesh event bus.
+This service uses the global runtime event bus.
 There is only a single event `EventConfigChanged`, which is emitted when a config file is changed.
 The arguments that are passed with this event are the config group, the key, and the value.